In this guide, we’re going to cover everything you need to know to prepare for product manager interviews at Google.

 - As a PM in Gmail you come in on Monday, take a quick look at the metrics dashboard and see received emails have dropped 15% last weekend over the weekend(s) before.
 What do you do?

-Exercise: Watch the videos below to see how ex-Google PMs answer analytics interview questions.
-First, we’ll take a look at an estimation question.
+Exercise: Watch this video to see how an ex-Google PM answer an estimation question.
 Pause the video throughout to practice making your own calculations.

 Interviewers at Google will be assessing this by targeting two important qualities: Googleyness/leadership and cross-functional collaboration.
 They’ll target these two qualities using behavioral interview questions, which explore your past experiences to predict future behavior.